Two men arrested in relation to Whakatāne murder

 He received medical care and was airlifted to Waikato Hospital but died the following day.

-A 25-year-old man from Waimana and a 32-year old man from Taneatua had been arrested in relation to his murder.
+A 25-year-old man from Waimana and a 32-year-old man from Taneatua had been arrested in relation to his death.

 AdvertisementAdvertise with NZME.